Nine injured after car veers off road and ploughs into campsite

 Pembrokeshire crash: Nine injured after car veers off road and ploughs into campsite in Wales

-Two of the victims are said to be in a serious condition in hospital
+Eyewitnesses say baby was inside tent hit by car which flipped and rolled off road into campsite

-Nine people have been injured after a car veered off the road and crashed into a campsite in Pembrokeshire.
+Nine people have been injured after a car crashed into a campsite in Pembrokeshire, before hitting a tent where a baby was inside its cot, eyewitnesses said.

-Two of the victims are said to be in a serious condition in hospital after a blue Ford Fiesta collided with a number of people and a tent at Newgale campsite shortly after 10.30pm on Saturday.
+Two of the victims are said to be in a serious condition in hospital after a blue Ford Fiesta flipped, rolled and collided into several people and a tent at Newgale campsite, west Wales, around 10.30pm on Saturday.

+Clare Harris, who runs the campsite with her husband Mike, said a baby in a cot was inside the tent that was hit by a car.

+She said: “The car was speeding down the hill, realised it needed to slow down and tried to brake.
+It flipped and rolled several times, and crashed into the tent.
+There was a young child, a baby, in the tent at the time, thankfully they are okay.

+“It’s a tragic accident that the police are dealing with, that’s all we can say at the moment.”

+Mr Harris described scenes of “carnage”, telling the BBC the car had to be lifted to save casualties stuck underneath the vehicle.
+He said some had been seriously injured, although it could have been a “lot worse”.

-The car is believed to have been travelling from the village of Roch towards St Davids when it crashed off the A487.
+The car is believed to have been travelling from the village of Roch towards St Davids with “a number of” passengers when it crashed off the A487.

 Dyfed Powys Police said passengers in the car were among those injured.